beyond-iid-learning/beyond-iid-learning.github.io/content/announcements.md

     <tr>
         <td><time datetime="2021-20-07">Oct 7</time></td>
         <td>
-            The lecture notes for <a href="/lectures/lecture-04/">lecture 4</a> are now available online.
+            The lecture notes and the recording for <a href="/lectures/lecture-04/">lecture 4</a> are now available online.
         </td>
     </tr>
     <tr>